Hawaii Bans Popular Sunscreen Chemicals That Damage Coral Reefs

-Sunscreen might be a summer-time staple, but it could also be a wrecker of ever so brittle coral reefs.
-In an attempt to preserve its marine diversity, Hawaii became the first state to ban the sales of sun blocks that contain harmful chemicals.
+Sunscreen might be a summertime staple, but it could also be a wrecker of ever so brittle coral reefs.
+In an attempt to preserve its marine diversity, Hawaii became the first state to ban the sales of sunblocks that contain harmful chemicals.

-Most drug-store sunscreens contain oxybenzone and octinoxate, which scientists believe to be toxic to corral reefs.
+Most drugstore sunscreens contain oxybenzone and octinoxate, which scientists believe to be toxic to coral reefs.

 “Oxybenzone and octinoxate cause mortality in developing coral; increase coral bleaching that indicates extreme stress, even at temperatures below 87.8 degrees Fahrenheit; and cause genetic damage to coral and other marine organisms,” the recently passed legislation reads.

-The bill, which Hawaii Governor David Ige signed on Tuesday, will not come into effect until 2021.
+The bill, which Hawaii Governor David Ige signed on Tuesday, will not go into effect until 2021.

 “This is just one small step toward protecting and restoring the resiliency of Hawaii’s reefs,” Ige said as cited by CBS News.

-In the meantime, the state will continue other conservation efforts such as fighting land runoff, pollution and invasive species.
+In the meantime, the state will continue other conservation efforts such as fighting land runoff, pollution, and invasive species.

-Come 2021, Hawaii beach-goers will have to furnish a doctor’s prescription for sunscreen labels containing oxybenzone and octinoxate in order to purchase them in the state.
-Otherwise, out-of-state vacation makers will have to bring their own sun block or buy non-toxic brands.
+Come 2021, Hawaii beachgoers will have to furnish a doctor’s prescription for sunscreen labels containing oxybenzone and octinoxate in order to purchase them in the state.
+Otherwise, out-of-state vacation makers will have to bring their own sunblock or buy non-toxic brands.

 While Hawaii legislators touted the bill as a victory for coral reefs, others expressed concerns about its potential economic repercussions.
-The state-wide, non-profit association Retail Merchants of Hawaii stated the new rule will create a deflate the bottom lines of brick-and-mortar stores that sell sunscreen.
+The state-wide, non-profit association Retail Merchants of Hawaii stated the new rule will deflate the bottom lines of brick-and-mortar stores that sell sunscreen.

 Roughly one-quarter of coral reefs worldwide are already considered damaged beyond repair, while another two-thirds live under serious threat, according to WWF Global.